Methodology

 Limitations

 The quiz provides directional estimates, not precise award amounts.
-Institutional aid varies dramatically by school, and the quiz uses patterns rather than school-specific formulas.
-Your actual aid package will depend on the specific schools you apply to and their individual aid policies.
+Institutional aid varies dramatically by school; the quiz uses patterns rather than school-specific formulas.
+Your actual aid package depends on the schools you apply to and their individual policies.

 Use the related tool